 How can you protect yourself against social engineering?

-Most importantly, be suspicious of anyone you don’t know and of any request that makes you feel uncomfortable.
+Most importantly, be wary of anyone you don’t know and of any request that makes you feel uncomfortable.
 (Your gut can tell you a lot!)
-And never, ever give anyone your bank account information, access to your computer, or your email login credentials.
-Downloading a digital file from someone you don’t know is also a no-no.
+Never give anyone your bank account information, access to your computer, or your email login credentials.
+Don’t take money (i.e. checks, electronic payments, etc.) from strangers and transfer that money somewhere for them.
+Apps like Venmo are unlikely to call or email you to request that you provide a password or verification code for your account outside of the app.
+And downloading a digital file from someone you don’t know or blindly clicking on a shortened, odd URL on Twitter (and other social media sites) is also a no-no.

 If you receive a phone call or an email that sounds similar to one of these popular rip-offs, ask yourself the following questions: